 Cascading vines and leaves from a well-placed planter can add interest and mystique to any room.
-Whether you’re looking to turn your home into a jungle or just wanting to get started with a single plant, these fifteen plants offer lovely greenery and beautiful vines made to spill over the edge of any large indoor hanging planters.
+Whether you’re looking to turn your home into a jungle or just want to get started with a single plant, these fifteen plants offer lovely greenery and beautiful vines made to spill over the edge of any large indoor hanging planter.

-Hoyas (Hoya carnosa) are a popular houseplant with many different available strains, color options and leaf varieties.
+Hoyas (Hoya carnosa) are a popular houseplant with many different available strains, color options, and leaf varieties.
 With waxy leaves and clusters of delicate, star-shaped flowers, this easy-to-grow houseplant doesn’t need a lot of attention.
 Hoyas will tolerate low and medium light as well as infrequent waterings.
-However, the more light hoyas get the more flowers it will produce.
+However, the more light hoyas get, the more flowers they will produce.

-A cousin of the hoya, rosary vines also known as string of hearts (Ceropegia woodii) offer long slim vines with heart-shaped leaves with a purple underside.
+A cousin of the hoya, rosary vines, also known as string of hearts (Ceropegia woodii), offer long, slim vines of heart-shaped leaves with a purple underside.
 A resilient plant, rosary vines require minimal care.
 Place in medium light for the best results, but they’ll also handle brighter areas of your home.
-Make sure soil dries completely between waterings, so infrequent care is welcomed.
+Make sure soil dries completely between waterings.
+Infrequent care is welcomed.

 string of turtles